What’s it like being a mortgage broker?

 Demand for finical services, especially mortgages, goes up and down over the business cycle.
 I could do half as much business next year and earn half as much.
 If demand halves and you’ve just taken an employed role at a company you can bet you’ll be the first out and then struggling to find a new role as the same is happening at other firms.
 It’d be a hard time to set up on your own, but if you can, you could thrive on the other side.

-As a self employed “one-man-band” style set up, holidays can be really hard.
+As a self-employed “one-man-band” style set up, holidays can be really hard.
 If you want to go away for a week that’s a week you can’t really help your customers.
 I don’t like telling somebody who asks me a question on a Saturday morning they’ll have to wait until a week on Monday for me to get them an answer.
 This makes a 2 week holiday a no go.
-Of course if you are employed it’s a bit different, but either way time away from your desk means time away from helping new clients which will effect your bottom line 3 months from now.
-It’s no coincidence that my worst paid month in a long time has come 3 months after I took a 2 week holiday, as that’s about the time is takes for house purchases to complete.
+Of course, if you are employed it’s a bit different, but either way time away from your desk means time away from helping new clients which will affect your bottom line 3 months from now.
+It’s no coincidence that my worst paid month in a long time has come 3 months after I took a 2 week holiday, as that’s about the time it takes for house purchases to complete.

 The best bits